SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 reserve the other dice for skills that equate to two or more skills in the new genre.
-Extra dice that cannot be used to purchase skills may be converted to Character Points on a “one pip for one point" basis.
+Extra dice that cannot be used to purchase skills may be converted to Character Points on a "one pip for one point" basis.
 For gamemaster's characters,

 i Attribute cantersinnsg